open2b/scriggo-site/site/templates/specification.md

 {% end macro %}
 ```

-A distraction free declaration is a macro declaration where the body of the macro end at the end of the file.
+A distraction free declaration is a macro declaration where the body of the macro ends at the end of the file.
-A distraction free declaration does not have the `macro` keyword, does not have parameters and have an implicit
+A distraction free declaration does not have the `macro` keyword, does not have parameters and has an implicit
 return value.
 The name of the macro in a distraction free declaration is an exported identifier.

 ```